 After he left Notts, George Wass became professional for Liverpool CC for 30 years.
 Originally he was employed as a colliery surface worker at Steetley and Mansfield Collieries.
 Whilst playing for Manton Colliery he took the most wickets ever obtained in a season for that club.
 George Wass died on 15 June 1966 in Liverpool.

 His sons Edwin and Eli Wass were also noted local sportsmen in the Liverpool district, the former professional with Liverpool CC; the latter played for Sefton CC and was groundsman at Anfield, the home of Liverpool FC.
-The father of George Wass, Mark Wass was an all-round cricketer and made a name for himself in Notts club cricket.
+The father of George Wass, Mark Wass, was an all-round cricketer and made a name for himself in Nottinghamshire club cricket.